 What causes knee pain?
 Every structure in the knee can contribute to knee problems.
 The common causes of knee pain include:

-- misalignment of the muscles or the bones,
+- Misalignment of the muscles or other muscle problems

 Symptoms of Knee Pain

-The particular knee pain symptoms depends on the knee bone or tissue causing the problem.
+The particular knee pain symptoms depend on the knee bone or tissue causing the problem.
 People with knee pain may have one or more of the following symptoms:

 Pain can occur suddenly, or it can develop over time.
 Sudden pain is usually due to an injury.
 Chronic knee pain that develops over time may occur randomly at first or when doing certain activities but gets increasingly worse as the knee bones and tissues deteriorate.
 Eventually, the pain becomes constant.

-Knee pain that does not cease after self-care, or is due to something like arthritis.
-It will require care by a physician who will inspect the knee, ask the patient to do various movements and feel the joint area.
+Knee pain that does not cease after self-care, or is due to something like arthritis, will require care by a physician.
+The doctor will inspect the knee, ask the patient to do various movements, and feel the joint area.
 The doctor is likely to order one or more diagnostic tests.
 Options include: